 During backups, HB will automatically resize the dedup table as it

-percentage of the dedup table when it starts.
-If the dedup table is
+reports the fill percentage of the dedup table when it starts.
+If the

-full (the second number displayed) and you want to expand the size,
+dedup table is full (the second number displayed) and you want to

-It's not common, but if you want to shrink the dedup table, delete
+It’s not common, but you can also shrink the dedup table by reducing

 Most of this is dependent on your particular data, so guidelines are